 Patch Clamp amplifiers not as precise as bridge amplifiers (pure voltage followers) since they are not as fast and might in addition draw current from the recorded cell (see doi:10.1016/S0166-2236(96)40004-2)

-npi’s BA series amplifiers can compensate the stray capacity of the recording electrode.
+npi’s BA bridge amplifier series can compensate the stray capacity of the recording electrode.
 To do so a square pulse is applied while the electrode is immerged in the bath, Then the potentiometer for capacity compensation is adjusted, until the capacitive artefacts disappear.

 The Wheatstone Bridge is used to exactly determine the pipette’s resistance.
 To do so, a current is applied (or current pulses) and the bridge is adjusted, until no more voltage drop is visible.
 Here the bridge is “balanced”.
 Since three resistors of the bridge are known in this state, the fourth unknown resistor (pipette) can be determined.